 Dr. Leidig has a strong commitment to consultative and clinical cardiology.
 He has areas of interest including echocardiography, transesophageal echocardiography, and stress echocardiography.
 Dr. Leidig has expertise in diagnostic catheterization as well as coronary stent placement and angioplasty.
 He also has expertise in peripheral vascular disease and stent placement and angioplasty for the treatment of peripheral vascular disease.

 Dr. Leidig and his wife Meaghen were married in 1985 and are the proud parents of Andrew, Patrick, Farrell and Molly.
+Molly attended Ursuline and graduated in 2010.
 Our family enjoys gardening, running, swimming, birding and hiking as well as reading, trivia, stamp collecting and current events.
 Dr. Leidig is on the Pastoral Council at St. Mary of the Assumption Church in Hockessin and on the Salesianum School Board of Trustees.
 Dr. Leidig is an avid fan of his hometown Baltimore Orioles and Ravens.